 South Carolina Insurance Adjuster License FAQ

-How long does it take to become an insurance adjuster in South Carolina?
+How much is an adjuster license in South Carolina?